wald-tq/docs.influxdata.com/content/kapacitor/v1.3/nodes/alert_node.md

     data...
 ```

-You can specify additional lambda expressions to further constrain when the deadman&#39;s switch is triggered.
+Additional lambda expressions can be specified to further constrain when the deadman&#39;s switch is triggered.
 Example: